IBM Cloud Docs

 Setting up a virtual machine network

 After you obtain your IP blocks, you can configure networking on the virtual machine.
-If the virtual machine is not installed, you can configure your public network block through the Operating System installation process.
+If the virtual machine is not installed, you can configure your public network block through the operating system installation process.
 This process is the quickest method to configure your public network.
 All network configuration steps assume that the first network interface is the private network and the second network interface is the public network.

-Configuring your network is different for each OS.
-You can find detailed information on configuring your network for the following Operating Systems.
-Note: Operating Systems that are grouped have the same network configuration.
+Configuring your network is different for each operating system.
+You can find detailed information on configuring your network for the following operating systems.

 • Windows 2008 Server Core